SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/04-Math-Functions.md

 10.50
 ```

-- `FLOOR()` - Returns the value as integer that is smaller or equal to the number passed as argument.
+- `FLOOR()` - Returns the value as an integer, smaller or equal to the number passed as an argument.

 ``` java
 SELECT FLOOR(11.85);